Stuwert/simple-messenger/README.md

 - TODO: Also get the env vars set up so this can connect appropriately to the rest of the stuff
 - Also explain it in the README

+## Deployment

+Deployment details taken from [How to Deploy Multiple Heroku Apps](https://adampaxton.com/how-to-deploy-to-multiple-heroku-apps-from-the-same-git-repository/)